VOLUNTEERING

 PLEASE NOTE: Most volunteer opportunities require a membership fee ($30) and attendance at Safety & Protocols training.
 Volunteer membership includes an Anderson Humane volunteer t-shirt and name tag.

 Ready to get started?
-First, click the button below to watch our volunteer video.
-After completing the video, you will be directed to pay your membership fee.
-Once payment is complete, you’ll be sent an email to register to volunteer!
-Then we will be in touch to schedule your safety orientation.
+First, click the button below to learn more about volunteer opportunities.
+After completing the video, you will be directed to pay your membership donation.
+Once the donation is complete, you’ll be sent an email to register to volunteer and another e-mail that will include your safety training!
+Then we will be in touch to schedule your hands-on training.

 Ways You Can Volunteer